prajwalramagoudapatil/haryana-gaushala-rag-gpt/README.md

 ## 🚀 Features

 - Extract tables from PDF files using `pdfplumber`.
+- Store table in Pandas Data frames.
+- Add extra column for ditrict name.
-- Convert table rows into clean, structured text.
+- Convert Datafram rows into clean, structured text.
 - Split large files using LangChain **Recursive Text Splitter**.
 - Embed the text using **intfloat/e5-base-v2** embeddings.
 - Store embeddings using **ChromaDB** with persistence.
 - Query using **Groq Llama-3.1-8B-Instant** with custom prompts.
-- Strict “no-calculation” rule: if totals exist in context, they are used directly.

 ---